MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/unlock-encrypted-disk-offline.md

     [System.IO.File]::WriteAllBytes($path,$bekFileBytes)
     ```

 3. In the PowerShell ISE window, select **Run Script**.
 If the script runs successfully, there will be no output or completion message.
-However, new file will be created in the C:\BEK folder.
-(The C:\BEK folder must already exist.)
+However, new file will be created in the *C:\BEK* folder.
+(The *C:\BEK* folder must already exist.)
 4. Skip to [Verify that the script has completed successfully](#verify-that-the-script-ran-successfully).

 #### Download and unwrap the BEK

-1. On the repair VM, create a folder named “BEK” (without the quotation marks) in the root of the C volume.
+1. On the repair VM, create a folder named “*BEK*” (without the quotation marks) in the root of the C volume.
 2. Record the following values in Notepad.
 You will be prompted to supply them when the script runs.

     - **secretUrl**.
 This is the URL of the secret that’s stored in the key vault.
 A valid secret URL uses the following format: